nbs-system/naxsi/nxapi/README.md

 Given a path to a template file, attempt to generate matching whitelists.
-Possible whitelists will be tested versus database, only the ones with "good" scores will be kept.
+Possible whitelists will be tested versus database, only the ones with "good" scores will be kept. if TEMPLATE starts with a '/' it's treated as an absolute path.
+Else, it's expanded starting in tpl/ directory.

 `-f, --full-auto`